A simple approach to a common problem (aha!)

 problem, e.g. one doesn't want the percussion of the left and the solo player on the right.
 We want them all

-in the centre; sort of.
+in the centre, sort of.

 The common approach to geographically non-well formed ensembles is to add microphones to the scene and re-arrange the balance through an audio mixer.
-Yet, the first thing that will disappear is the clear room information.
+Yet, the first thing that will disappear from that mixed rendering is the clear room information.
 Of course one can try to add modern reverb tools, to recreate the acoustics.
 However the real music in the real room has its benefits too.
 There is no music without time, there is no time without space...

 Michael Vatcher (drums), Lindsey Horner (bass), Michael Moore (clarinet)

 A simple solution in most cases is to take advantage of the fact that we as humans seem to believe that the

 world is flat.
 Instead of recording in the same plane as we listen, we can record in a tilted plane.
 The

 result of rotating the microphones by 90 degrees into the vertical plane is that, in principle, everyone will